SupeRuier/superuier.github.io/source/_posts/research/academic-paper-writing.md

 # Try to avoid
 -  Avoid and eliminate the fuzziness and subjectivity of language to the greatest extent.
-   -  Avoid to use "we", "I think", tec.
+   -  Avoid to use "we", "I think", etc.

 # Try to do
 - Make the definitions clear.